dcramer/django-static-compiler/README.rst

 Compiled Distributions
 ----------------------

-Static files are stored relative to their root:
+Static files are stored relative to their configuration root:

 ::